dcunited001/dc.files/UBUNTU15_INSTALL.md

 does using c++ instead of python.  and in the end, your TF code will be written in c++ if it does anything crucial.

+also, nvidia offers libs with GPU support for Lapack/BLAS, etc.
+Really, there is a ton of room for improvement on most apps with scientific computing and/or machine learning dependencies.

 ### opencv